Kalamazoo Kangaroos

 The top players played on other teams in the league, which had now become the National Professional Soccer League (NPSL); Victor Petroni and Paul Kato with the Louisville Thunder, Neil Ridgway and Ted Powers with the Toledo Pride.
 Garrett also moved on in mid season to become the head coach of the Toledo Pride.
 He coached that team to a turnaround from last place to third and into the playoffs.
+Pierce retired from professional soccer to pursue business interests.